Tommy Prince: Battle of Maehwa-san and Operations Rugged and Dauntless

 In February 1951 the Patricia's joined the 27th British Commonwealth Brigade on the battlefield.
 In late March, the 2 PPCLI commenced Operations Rugged and Dauntless to push the enemy north of the 38th Parallel.
 Prince was sergeant and second in command of his rifle platoon, and he soon resumed his special form of stealth missions.
 Shortly after his arrival on the battlefield he selected, trained and led an eight-man night "snatch patrol" into an enemy encampment under cover of darkness and with silent movements.
 The successful mission returned with two captured heavy machine guns taken from a position which had been heavily defended by Chinese soldiers.
 After seizing the guns, Prince and his men returned to the Canadian lines without alerting or arousing the enemy.
 The stealth tactics devised by Prince and executed by his special team resulted in the complete elimination of a strong Chinese defensive position in total silence, without firing any shots, while Prince and his force sustained no casualties.
 Prince went on to lead his special force on several more successful nocturnal demoralization raids against Chinese forces, again with the complete neutralization of enemy positions accomplished without the loss of any casualties by Prince's assaulting force.
-In 2022, a 2 PPCLI Korean War veteran credited Tommy Prince with saving his life due to the special training which Prince had given him.
+In 2022, a 2 PPCLI Korean War veteran credited Prince with saving his life due to the special training which Prince had given him.

 Although his company commanding officer was aware of Prince's renown as a nocturnal operative, the company CO was unfamiliar with and professed shock at Prince's bold methods of operation.
 Eventually the CO began to assign Prince to lead fewer patrols because he objected that they contained too many risks which could threaten the lives of the soldiers.
 However, the soldiers of the platoon were impressed with Prince's battlefield skills and were supportive of Prince in this disagreement.
 One military historian later concluded that there existed some jealousy between the officers and Prince because the men of the company respected Prince's fighting ability and his reputation.
-Prince's company commanding officer refused to nominate him for any awards or medals for masterminding and leading the unparalleled and successful night raids on Chinese positions.
+Prince's company commanding officer declined to nominate him for any awards or medals for masterminding and leading the unparalleled and successful night raids on Chinese positions.
 Prince prepared his own report of the dispute and submitted it to Lt.
 Col. James Stone, the battalion commander.
-Stone was a veteran of the WWII Italian campaign, where he had won fame with creative offensive tactics, sometimes receiving objections from his superior commanding generals.